-- High-resolution measurement of low-energy excitations with high signal-to-noise ratios due to the low background
+- High-resolution measurements of low-energy, atomic-scale dynamics of crystalline solids with high signal-to-noise ratios due to the low background.

-- Studies of magnetic phenomena, exploiting the energy range that matches achievable applied field at sample
+- Studies of magnetic phenomena exploiting the energy range that matches achievable applied fields